 This article provides tips and best practices for detecting and avoiding malware.
 Following all the general electronic security guidelines, especially running a virus scanner to protect your computer and your information, can be the best defense against malware.

-Between scans, you can help protect yourself if you keep an eye on your computer for changes in behavior, like:
+Between scans, keep an eye on your computer for changes in behavior, like

 - Sluggish processing speed for no apparent reason

 - Not responding to your commands to shutdown or restart

 - Intrusive ads appearing in places where you didn’t see them before